Looking for Success? Find it With an Internship!

 - Learn the language and nuances of a particular industry.

 - Increase your confidence by becoming a more proficient and skilled worker.

 - Utilize networking skills to foster strong professional connections and references.

 - Build a strong resume and interviewing skills.

 When can I intern?

-The Career Center recommends that students begin planning for the internship process early in their academic careers as freshmen and sophomores.
-Internships generally are offered in the fall, spring and summer.
+The Career Center recommends that students begin planning for the internship process early in their academic careers as first-years and sophomores.
+Internships generally are offered year-round.
 Students should have a suggested minimum of one internship during their college career, but more if possible.

 What types of internships are available?